-PA tax laws generally do not follow federal rules.
-Read the instructions to determine when you must submit a required Pennsylvania schedule, or when you can use a federal schedule or PA Schedule I. The Department exchanges information with the IRS.
+PA tax laws generally do not follow federal rules, so you may not be able to use a federal schedule.
+You may have to submit a PA schedule for income or expenses even when you do not have to submit a schedule with your federal tax return.
+Read the instructions to determine when you must submit a Pennsylvania schedule, or when you can use a federal schedule.
+The Department exchanges information with the IRS.
+Failure to provide a schedule that the Department requires will delay the processing of your PA tax return.